zharmad/SpinRelax/README.md

 # Change Log and Expected To-Do list

+- [x] v0.2 - Port to Python3.
+Initial work complete with basiv validation checks.
+- [x] v0.1 - Initial upload of the dirty version using a mixture of bash, python, PLUMED2, and optionally GROMACS.
 *(NB: you'll probably have to bug me about individual ticket items.)*
 - [ ] Support for eulerian-angle input instead of `-q_ext`.
 - [ ] Confirm support for NAMD Quaternion colvars.
 - [ ] Try to remove BASH dependency for other users.
 - [ ] Make a module to contain the header python scripts.
 - [ ] First Refactor code to simplify workflow stages, such as moving bash processing to within respective python scripts.
-- [*] v0.2 - Port to Python3.
-- [x] v0.1 - Initial upload of the dirty version using a mixture of bash, python, PLUMED2, and optionally GROMACS.

 ## Workflow changes in October 2021.

 - Changed syntax user QoL: center-solute-gromacs.bash
-- Converted to Python-3.
-Work in progress.

 # General Information